 11print(f"matched suffix: {' '.join(suffix)}")

-2lookup proposal: expiresAdding speculative decoding to a production system isn't an automatic win.
-While it looks promising on paper, real-world performance depends heavily on workload characteristics.
+2lookup proposal: repeatsAdding speculative decoding to a production system isn't an automatic win.
+On paper, the idea looks clean; in production, workload characteristics decide.
 For the classic two-model draft-and-verify setup, the core trade-off is simple: you spend extra FLOPs on the draft path to save target-model memory bandwidth.
-Modern serving stacks now expose several speculation families, so the payoff is method-specific rather than a blanket yes-or-no.[7] Deploy blindly and you might actually decrease overall throughput and increase costs.
+Modern serving stacks now expose several speculation families, so the payoff is method-specific rather than a blanket yes-or-no.[7] Deploy blindly and you may decrease overall throughput and increase costs.

-Before rolling out a separate draft model, you need to check if your workload will actually benefit from the draft-then-verify cycle.
+Before rolling out a separate draft model, check whether your workload benefits from the draft-then-verify cycle.
 The technique is a trade-off: it burns additional compute (FLOPs) to save memory bandwidth.
 If your system is already compute-bound, this trade-off will usually backfire and reduce overall throughput.

 | Scenario | Hypothesis before benchmark | Why test it |